lucidchain/docs/docs/Features/Metrics/Metrics.md

 **Figure 6:** *Ideal situation where there all issues pass SLA.*
 </div>

 <u>**NOTE:**</u> See how in Figure 6 there are a lot of 0% due to the lack of issues in the past months.
-This can also appear when you start to use Lucid Chain metrics and your service chain is new.
+This can also appear when you start to use Lucid chain metrics and your service chain is new.
 You will not have data because not enough time would have passed.

 ## Global Details